Hiwonder-docs/Ackermann-Chassis/source/docs/1_Tutorials_formatted.md

 };
 ```

-② An Ackermann chassis control object is defined, with the initial control state set to "none."
+② An Ackermann chassis control object is defined, with the initial control state set to "**none**."
 A variable is created to store the speed, initialized at 150 mm/s.
 The `speed_limit` variable is used to define the maximum allowable speed.

 ```arduino
 Akerman akerman;